-To set the built-in web server port
+Set the built-in web server port

 In the Built-in server area, specify the port where the built-in web server runs.
 By default this port is set to the default IntelliJ IDEA port 63342 through which IntelliJ IDEA accepts connections from services.
 You can set the port number to any other value starting from 1024.

 Suppress calls to the files on the built-in server from other computers or from outside IntelliJ IDEA by clearing the Can accept external connections or Allow unsigned requests checkbox respectively.